 How Long Does Raw Ground Beef Last In The Fridge?

 Raw ground beef only lasts about a day or two in the fridge.
-They must be cooked within this time period or stored properly in the freezer, where they will maintain their quality for about 4 months.
+They must be cooked within this period or appropriately stored in the freezer, where they will maintain their quality for about 4 months.

 Conclusion to How Long Does Cooked Ground Beef Last in The Fridge?